hamidhussein/RAG-Document-Assistant/readme.md

-# Gemini RAG Chatbot
+# Multi-LLM RAG Chatbot

-This project is a sophisticated, client-side Retrieval-Augmented Generation (RAG) chatbot built with React, TypeScript, and the Google Gemini API.
+This project is a sophisticated, client-side Retrieval-Augmented Generation (RAG) chatbot built with React, TypeScript, and a flexible backend supporting multiple Large Language Models, including the Google Gemini API.
 It allows users to upload their own documents (PDFs or text files) and engage in a conversation where the AI's responses are grounded in the content of those documents.

 The entire application runs in the browser, ensuring user data privacy and eliminating the need for a complex server-side setup.

 ## Key Features

+- **Multi-LLM Support:**
+  - **Flexible Backend:** Seamlessly switch between different AI providers (Google Gemini, OpenAI, Llama, Anthropic Claude) via the settings menu.
+  - **Scalable Architecture:** A dedicated service layer makes it easy to integrate new LLMs in the future.

+- **Centralized Settings & Actions:**
+  - A comprehensive settings modal serves as the control hub for API configuration, chat management ("New Chat", "Clear Chat"), and document processing (chunk size, overlap).

 - **Complete Document Management (CRUD):**
   - **Upload:** Easily upload multiple PDF or `.txt` files via a file picker or drag-and-drop.